ro-nald/book-collator/README.md

 # Book Recognition App

-This application uses OpenCV and Tesseract OCR to recognize books from their cover images and retrieve detailed information using the Google Books API.
+This application uses OpenCV and Tesseract OCR to recognize books from their cover images, group similar covers together, and retrieve detailed information using the Google Books API.

 ## Prerequisites